SpaceVim/SpaceVim/docs/documentation.md

 **Statusline separators:**

 It is possible to easily customize the statusline separator by setting the `statusline_separator` variable in your custom configuration file and then redraw the statusline.
-For instance, if you want to set the separator back to the well-known arrow separator, add the following snippet to your configuration file:
+For instance, if you want to set the separator back to the well-known arrow separator, add the following snippet to the `[options]` section of your configuration file:

 ```toml
 [options]